top of page

 Where They Hang Out

 Picture this: you’ve got an incredible message, but you’re shouting it from an empty auditorium.
-Knowing where your audience spends their time is crucial to genuinely reaching them.
+Knowing where your audience spends their time is crucial.

-• Platform Spotlights: If you’re targeting corporate executives, LinkedIn might be your best bet.
-Coaches or entrepreneurs could also benefit from relevant industry podcasts, mastermind groups, and niche conferences where high-value networking
+• Platform Spotlights: If you’re targeting corporate executives, LinkedIn is essential.
+Coaches and entrepreneurs could engage more in industry podcasts and networking events that provide high-value connections.

 • Action Step: Create a shortlist of 2–3 platforms or events that align with your audience.
-Concentrate your efforts there, instead of spreading yourself too thin across every flashy new social app.
+Focus your efforts there, rather than spreading yourself too thin across every social app.

-By mastering these three elements—ideal client profiles, pain points & aspirations, and where they hang out—you’ll position your personal brand to speak directly to the people who need you most.
-And that, friends, is how you build an audience that not only listens—but also takes action.
+By mastering these three elements—ideal client profiles, pain points & aspirations, and where they hang out—you’ll position your personal brand to speak directly to those who need you most.
+That’s how you build an audience that listens and takes action.

 Crafting a Compelling Brand Message

-You’ve uncovered your core identity, pinpointed your ideal audience, and now it’s time to package it all into a message that resonates—both emotionally and professionally.
-By blending storytelling with a crisp elevator pitch, you’ll provide executives, coaches, and potential clients with a reason to truly connect with your brand.
+You’ve uncovered your core identity and identified your ideal audience.
+Now it’s time to package all this into a message that resonates—both emotionally and professionally.
+By blending storytelling with a sharp elevator pitch, you’ll draw in executives, coaches, and potential clients.

 Storytelling Approach

-Stories aren’t just for bedtime—they’re the secret ingredient that helps you build an emotional bond with your audience.
-In a crowded market, a well-crafted story acts as a beacon, drawing people in.
+Stories help build emotional bonds with your audience.
+In a crowded market, a well-crafted story acts as a beacon.

-• Why Stories Work: Think of the last presentation or speech that captivated you.
-Chances are, it involved a relatable hero’s journey, a key learning point, or a moment of empathy.
-Stories make your brand memorable and help clients visualize the transformation you offer.
+• Why Stories Work: The last presentation that captivated you likely featured a relatable hero’s journey or a moment of empathy.
+Stories make brands memorable and help clients visualize their transformation with you.

 Elevator Pitch

 • Important Tip: If your pitch is longer than an elevator ride to the second floor, tighten it up.
-No one wants a 30-story monologue that leaves everyone desperately pressing the “door open” button.
+Nobody wants a rambling monologue.

-A compelling brand message acts like a magnet, drawing in the right people while remaining authentic to who you are.
-By mixing the emotional appeal of storytelling with the clarity of a concise elevator pitch, you’ll distinguish yourself as the go-to solution for the clients you’re meant to serve—no neon signs required.
+A compelling brand message is a magnet.
+It draws in the right people while staying authentic.
+By mixing the emotional appeal of storytelling with the clarity of a concise elevator pitch, you’ll distinguish yourself as the go-to solution for your ideal clients—no flashy ads needed.

 Wrapping It All Up

-Now that you’ve got the essentials—defining your core identity, pinpointing your ideal audience, and crafting a message that leaves people begging to know more—you’re well on your way to creating a personal brand that stands out in all the right ways.
-Think of this as your green light to level up your executive presence, increase brand authenticity, and attract the clients and opportunities you genuinely deserve.
+Now that you’ve got the essentials—defining your core identity, identifying your ideal audience, and crafting a message that resonates—you’re ready to create a personal brand that stands out in all the right ways.
+Think of this as your green light to elevate your executive presence, increase brand authenticity, and attract the clients and opportunities you deserve.

 Ready to Put It Into Action?

-• Comment below with your biggest “aha!” moment (or a quick strategy you’re excited to try).
+• Comment below with your biggest “aha!” moment or share a strategy you’re excited to try.

-• Share this newsletter with that colleague who’s still testing out a dozen taglines (we’ve all been there).
+• Spread this newsletter with a colleague still testing out a dozen taglines.

 Remember, personal branding is a journey, not a drive-thru.
-Embrace a bit of trial and error, refine what resonates, and keep shining a spotlight on who you truly are.
+Embrace trial and error, refine what resonates, and keep shining a spotlight on who you truly are.
 After all, the best part about your brand is you!

 bottom of page